Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed the bug when units are already dead but still in map (for sinking, crashing, dying animation, etc.), they could die again.
 - Fixed the bug when cloaked Desolator was unable to fire his deploy weapon.
 - Fixed the bug that temporaryed unit cannot be erased correctly and no longer raise an error.
+- Fixed the bug that units' lighting get corrupted after loading a save with a different lighting being set.
 - SHP debris shadows now respect the `Shadow` tag.
 - Allowed usage of TileSet of 255 and above without making NE-SW broken bridges unrepairable.
 - Adds a "Load Game" button to the retry dialog on mission failure.